 The table below shows the indicative rate of interest charged by various banks.
 The final rate offered by the bank may differ depending on the profile and other evaluation parameters that a bank might choose.

-There are mainly two types of lenders: Secured lender vs. unsecured.
+There are mainly two types of personal loans: Secured personal loans and unsecured.
 Interest rates for each of these will vary according to the way it is structured.
-Secured lender will require a security either a movable or fixed one to lend the loan.
+Secured laon will require a security either a movable or fixed one to lend the loan.
 In case of default, the ownership of this security will be moved to the lender.
 In this case the interest rate will be low as they have less risk.
 Their risk can be mitigated easily with the help of security pledged.

 On the other hand, unsecured loans have high rate of interest.
 The risk involved in default is high.
 They have no direct option to receive the money without going for legal assistance.
 Borrower can decide whether to choose secured loan or an unsecured one.